dandon1990/stirling-golf-community/README.md

 ### Sign-Up Form
 * The form was tested to make sure it couldn't be submitted without having all areas filled out or selected.
-* The form was tested and and was successful with the Form dump page provided by Code Institute.
+* The form was tested and was successful with the Form dump page provided by Code Institute.
 ![Failed Form](/assets/images/form-fail.jpg)
 ![Filled Form](/assets/images/filled-form.jpg)
 ![Form Success](/assets/images/form-dump.jpg)